flashlight/flashlight/README.md

 cmake ..
 make -j$(nproc)
 ```
-If installed in a custom directory using a custom `CMAKE_INSTALL_PREFIX`, passing `-Dflashlight_DIR=[install prefix]/share/flashlight/cmake` as an argument to your `cmake` command can help CMake find Flashlight.
+If Flashlight is installed installed in a custom location using a `CMAKE_INSTALL_PREFIX`, passing `-Dflashlight_DIR=[install prefix]/share/flashlight/cmake` as an argument to your `cmake` command can help CMake find Flashlight.

 ### Building and Running flashlight with Docker
 Flashlight and its dependencies can also be built with the provided Dockerfiles — see the accompanying [Docker documentation](.docker) for more information.